UEFA Women's Champions League winner Alex Greenwood joined City in September 2020.

 The full-back – our fifth signing of the summer – has joined the Club on a three-year deal, following fellow Lioness Lucy Bronze in making the move from Olympique Lyonnais to Manchester upon the conclusion of her contract.

-A key figure in the game during her decade-long career so far, Greenwood brings with her a wealth of experience, having represented Everton, Liverpool, Notts County, Liverpool, Manchester United and Lyon.
+A key figure in the game during her decade-long career, Greenwood brings with her a wealth of experience, having represented Everton, Liverpool, Notts County, Liverpool, Manchester United and Lyon.

 A year-long stint in France saw the defender achieve her dream of lifting the Champions League trophy, in addition to two domestic cups and the Division 1 Féminine title.

-Now, she says it's time to realise a new dream, adding City are the perfect fit for her ambitions.
+Upon making the switch to the Academy Stadium, she declared it was time to realise a new dream, adding City were the perfect fit for her ambitions.